srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     await iotClient.SetDesiredPropertyUpdateCallbackAsync(OnDesiredPropertyChanged, null).ConfigureAwait(false);
     ```

-    Notice this code is configuring the **DeviceClient** to call a method named `OnDesiredPropertyChanged` when Device Twin Property Change events are received.
+    Notice this code is configuring the `DeviceClient` to call a method named `OnDesiredPropertyChanged` when device twin property change events are received.

-1. Now that the `SetDesiredPropertyUpdateCallbackAsync` method was used to setup the event handler, the method named `OnDesiredPropertyChanged` that it's configured to call needs to be defined.

-    To define the `OnDesiredPropertyChanged` method, paste in the following code to the **ProvisioningDeviceLogic** class below the `RunAsync` method:
+3. Now that the `SetDesiredPropertyUpdateCallbackAsync` method was used to setup the event handler, the method named `OnDesiredPropertyChanged` that it's configured to call needs to be defined.
+To define the `OnDesiredPropertyChanged` method, paste in the following code to the `ProvisioningDeviceLogic` class, below the `RunAsync` method:

     ```csharp
         private async Task OnDesiredPropertyChanged(TwinCollection desiredProperties, object userContext)